Van Gujjar people: Uttarakhand

-In Uttarakhand, Van Gujjars are primarily found in the southern districts, particularly Nainital and Dehradun.
-They traditionally migrate with their buffalo herds through forested regions and have longstanding seasonal routes between winter and summer pastures within the state.
+In Uttarakhand, Van Gujjars are mostly found in the southern regions, particularly Nainital and Dehradun.
+They traditionally resettle with their buffalo herds through forested regions and have longstanding seasonal routes between downtime and summer ranges within the state.

 Himachal Pradesh

-In Himachal Pradesh, Van Gujjars are predominantly located in the southern and northern districts.
-Key areas of settlement include Kangra, Bilaspur, Sirmour, Shimla, and Chamba.
-Their presence in the state is characterised by transhumant pastoralism and a deep dependence on forest resources for livelihood and cultural practices.
+In Himachal Pradesh, Van Gujjars are mostly found in the southern and northern regions.
+Their areas of settlements include Kangra, Bilaspur, Sirmour, Shimla, and Chamba districts.
+There are almost 9,784 Van Gujjars in Kangra and Chamba districts of Himachal Pradesh, and they make up 97.12% of the entire Gujjar population in these districts.